 Way 4- Deletion Of The .ldb/.laccdb File

-.ldb/.laccdb file is mainly used to find which records is been locked in a shared database and by whom.
+.ldb/.laccdb file is mainly used to find which records have been locked in a shared database and by whom.
 If the database is open for shared usage then the .ldb/.laccdb file automatically gets created having the same name as that of the corresponding database (.mdb/.accdb).

-Delete the .ldb/.laccdb file is it is present but before that close the corresponding .mdb/.accdb file.
+Delete the .ldb/.laccdb file if it is present but before that close the corresponding .mdb/.accdb file.

 How about an example,

-Suppose, that if you open the sample database Northwind.mdb for shared use in C:\Msoffice\Access folder, then it will automatically create a file named Northwind.ldb in the same folder.
-Well, this .ldb file automatically gets deleted when the last user quit the database with these two exceptions:
+Suppose, that you open the sample database Northwind.mdb for shared use in C:\Msoffice\Access folder, then it will automatically create a file named Northwind.ldb in the same folder.
+Well, this .ldb file automatically gets deleted when the last user quits the database with these two exceptions:

-- When the last user don’t have the permission of folder deletion that is having .mdb file
+- When the last user doesn’t have permission for folder deletion, having .mdb file

 - Or when the database is corrupted